 Canada’s Capital sits at the confluence of the Ottawa, Gatineau and Rideau rivers.
-The Sir John A. Macdonald Riverfront Park will cover 9 kilometres of parkland along the Ottawa River, from west of LeBreton Flats to Mud Lake.
+The Sir John A. Macdonald Riverfront Park will stretch over 9 kilometres of parkland along the Ottawa River, between LeBreton Flats in the east and Mud Lake to the west.

 The development of the park plan has been informed by public and stakeholder input, via workshops and public consultations.
 We consulted the public, as follows: